arjun-ds/tiny-backspace/README.md

 ### 3. Which Coding Agent Approach I Chose and Why

-The agent follows this workflow:
+The agent uses a **two-stage intelligent file selection** approach:

+1. **Language-Agnostic File Discovery**:
+   - Supports ALL file types (Python, JavaScript, TypeScript, Go, etc.)
+   - No hardcoded language restrictions
+   - Skips binary files (images, PDFs, etc.) automatically

-1. **Intelligent File Selection**:
+2. **Claude-Driven File Selection**:

-   - Reads README files first to understand project structure
-   - Prioritizes files mentioned in documentation
+   - First, sends ALL file names to Claude to decide which are relevant
+   - Claude can select existing files OR determine no files are needed (for new file creation)
+   - Only reads the files Claude selects, avoiding memory issues
-   - Limits to 20 files (1MB each) for memory efficiency
+   - Limits to 20 files after selection for safety

-2. **Robust JSON Parsing**:

-   - Uses regex-based extraction to handle various response formats
-   - Validates JSON structure before processing
-   - No fallback mechanisms - fails cleanly on errors

-3. **Streaming Architecture**:
-   - Real-time SSE updates for transparency
-   - Event-driven design matching the spec format
-   - Comprehensive logging with optional LangSmith observability
+3. **Context-Aware Code Generation**:
+   - Claude writes code in the appropriate language for each file
+   - Handles creating new files in any language based on the task
+   - Uses exact text matching for reliable edits

+4. **Robust Implementation**:
+   - Graceful JSON parsing with multiple fallback strategies
+   - Proper error handling with specific exceptions
+   - Clean failure modes with helpful error messages

 ## 🏗️ Architecture